I2rys/SherNode/README.md

  - And so on because It will automatically parse it.

 ## Contributing
-I would love you to help me with the development of SherNode, every contribution will be appreciated even though I can't enable the feature.
+I would love you to help me with the development of SherNode, every contribution will be appreciated.

 ### Do you have any suggestions?
 If you have any suggestions please make a "Pull requests" [here](https://github.com/I2rys/SherNode/pulls).